Annastacia-dev/Annastacia-dev/README.md

 I enjoy learning new things and sharing my knowledge with others.I am passionate about building scalable and maintainable software solutions.

-In my free time, I enjoy reading, watching movies, listening to music and watching Formula 1.
+In my free time, I enjoy listening to music, watching movies, nature walks and watching Formula 1.

 ### Connect with me: